Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/eks.md

 ---
-sidebar_position: 4
+sidebar_position: 6
+title: EKS Support

 ---

-# EKS Emulation
+# EKS Support

 Combine supports EKS emulation.
 There are a few gotchas to keep in mind when standing up your EKS cluster.